Система Orphus

 Then rafting on the Bystraya river is waiting for you.
 It will last for 2-3 hours.
 The raft will be managed by a guide, so you can rest and fish.
 If you are lucky, during the walk you will see bears hunting fish going to spawn on the banks of the river.

-In the evening you will move to Petropavlovsk-Kamchatsky (130 km, 2 hours).
-Arriving at the city you will stay in a hotel, have dinner and relax.
+In the evening you will move to Paratunka.
+After arriving there, you will check into a hotel, have dinner and relax in a thermal pool.

 Day 11 Departure